Vendor Risk Red Flags Early Warning Signs Before Compliance Fails

 Vendors without valid insurance create serious compliance risks for property managers.
 Missing or expired policies expose PMCs to liability for accidents, injuries, and damages.

 The best solution is proactive insurance tracking.
 Property managers should never rely on vendors to notify them when policies lapse.
-Automated systems that verify coverage and flag upcoming expirations reduce liability.
+Consistent verification of coverage and proactive monitoring reduce liability and prevent gaps from going unnoticed.
+Preventing this risk requires consistent verification of coverage and proactive monitoring across the vendor lifecycle.

 Red Flag #2: Incomplete or Inaccurate Vendor Information